 1. Bitdefender Mobile Security

 Bitdefender is our top pick for virus protection on both computers and mobile devices, and part of its package is 200Mbps of daily VPN encryption.
 This isn't a lot, but it is enough to keep what you're doing in apps or online private from internet snoops.
-It also has safe browsing that keeps your online browser history from being tracked and warns of dangerous websites before you access them, stops malicious downloads, and blocks phishing schemes.
+It also has safe browsing that keeps your online browser history from being tracked, warns of dangerous websites before you access them, stops malicious downloads, and blocks phishing schemes.

 Bitdefender includes a personal firewall, which is a good tool to have while connected to public hotspots.
 However, it does take up more resources than other privacy apps, so it will cause slightly more slowdown of your device compared to other solutions.
 But it won't be enough to cause any real headaches.